WalkingMachine/ros-system-monitor/README.md

 simply use the command

 ```
-sudo apt-get install ros-kinetic-rospy ros-kinetic-message-generation ros-kinetic-std-msgs ros-kinetic-diagnostic-msgs
+sudo apt-get install ros-kinetic-rospy ros-kinetic-message-generation ros-kinetic-std-msgs ros-kinetic-diagnostic-msgs sysstat
 ```
 ##### Cloning this repository on the src folder

 * Switch into the src directory of your ros workspace
 ```